NewcastleRSE/rse-team-website/README.md

 ## Local Development

 This site requires Ruby, Jekyll and Imagemagick to run locally.
 Refer to Jekyll quickstart docs for full details, and to this guide on installing ruby.
 It is more secure to install gems without sudo.
 This requires setting variables https://jekyllrb.com/docs/troubleshooting/#no-sudo.
-### Install Imagemagick
+### Install Imagemagick and Ruby
 Imagemagick is used to process photos, which happens during each build.
+Ruby may already be installed on your system.
+Check with `ruby -v`
 ```
 sudo apt install imagemagick
+sudo apt install ruby-full
 ```
 ### Install Ruby, Jekyll
 Set environment variables for install to your home directory.
 This means _*sudo will not be required* for the rest of the process_.
 Edit your .bashrc with nano ~/.bashrc and add the following lines:
 ```
-# Ruby exports
+# Ruby Environment Variables

 export GEM_HOME=$HOME/gems
 export PATH=$HOME/gems/bin:$PATH